microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-get-started.md

 A virtual machine can handle only one bot instance at a time.
 Because all the states are on one machine, there aren't any extra memory or REDIS cache checks.

-The drawback is that it isn't as resilient because the bot instance is just on one machine.
+The drawback is that it isn't as resilient because the bot instance is just on one computer.

 > [!NOTE]
 > Service-hosted media bots can be stateful or stateless.
 Application-hosted media bots must be stateful to use the [Bot Media SDK](https://www.nuget.org/packages/Microsoft.Skype.Bots.Media).